 Brush the paper with 1 tablespoon of the garlic oil and season the base with salt and pepper.
 Lay the potato slices on the parchment paper and season again with salt and pepper and one-third of the spice mixture.
 Evenly distribute the sausages, peppers, and onions among the potato slices.
 Reserve a little of the spice mix for sprinkling, then drizzle over the remaining garlic oil and spice mix and season generously with salt and pepper.

 Bake until the peppers are nicely browned and the sausages are cooked through, 20–25 minutes.

-Serve with dollops of thick Greek yogurt, a good drizzle of Sriracha (or other chili sauce), and a sprinkling of the reserved spice mix.
+Serve with dollops of thick Greek yogurt, a good drizzle of Sriracha (or other chilli sauce), and a sprinkling of the reserved spice mix.
 For a treat, add fried eggs to the top!

 Note: Versatile and mild, pul biber (a.k.a.
 Aleppo pepper) is widely used in Middle Eastern cuisines.
 Find it at spice shops, Middle Eastern grocery stores or online.

 Recipe excerpted from Feasts: Middle Eastern Food to Savor & Share by Sabrina Ghayour, published by Weldon Owen.